 These problems have been increasing in frequency over the past few decades.
 Many people have some symptoms if they use a computer or digital device for long periods.
 Most computer or digital device users have symptoms at least some of the time.
 Digital eye strain is very common in both children and adults.

 For many reasons, reading text on a computer screen or digital device is often harder for the eyes than reading printed text.
 This is why working on a computer for a few hours may cause symptoms of digital eye strain, but reading a book may not.

 Several factors help to cause digital eye strain, such as:

 - Poor lighting

-- Viewing the computer at the wrong distance and angle
+- Viewing a computer at the wrong distance and angle

 - Uncorrected vision problems

-On average, people tend to blink less when using a computer than when reading a printed text.
-This can cause dry eye, which can also contribute to digital eye strain.
+People often blink less when using a computer than when reading printed text.
+This can cause dry eye, This may contribute to digital eye strain.